 We visualize dense tracking from a $64 \times 64$ grid of query points on a sample video from TAP-Vid DAVIS in~\figref{fig:qual_dense}.
 The results highlight the model’s ability to maintain trajectories over long spans and to recover after occlusions, with accurate occlusion predictions.

 Additionally, we present sparse tracking results on a RoboTAP video for three top-performing models, namely CoTracker3 (Window), BootsTAPNext, and our model, in~\figref{fig:qual_comp}.
 Query points are shown on the first frame.
 We observe that CoTracker3 fails to recover points on the green block once lost (third column), whereas both BootsTAPNext and our model can continue tracking them after occlusion.
 Later in the sequence, BootsTAPNext loses track of the cube (fifth column), leaving Track-On2 as the only model able to maintain these points until the end.
 As the video progresses, BootsTAPNext predictions diverge and are predicted occluded, consistent with the limitations reported for TAPNext.
 Interestingly, after a long static period, CoTracker3 keeps predicting cyan query points on the left robotic arm at their previous location as visible, even though the arm has moved (top row, last two columns).
 We speculate this is a side effect of its iterative updates, where the model becomes biased towards expected motion rather than appearance cues, assuming the point remains constant after extended inactivity.

-Overall, these results underline the strengths of our memory design: Track-On2 preserves trajectories over long sequences, recovers from occlusions, and maintains stable predictions where competing methods fail.
+Overall, these results underline the strengths of our design: Track-On2 preserves trajectories over long sequences, recovers from occlusions, and maintains stable predictions where competing methods fail.
 However, regions with repetitive or textureless appearance remain challenging, as points lack strong anchors for accurate localization.